cj-mills/christianjmills/_posts/2020-11-5-Barracuda-PoseNet-Tutorial-3.md

 ![resnet50_output_layers](\images\barracuda-posenet-tutorial\resnet50_output_layers.PNG)

+**Note:** The last two output layers used when estimating the pose of multiple people.
+We'll be sticking to single pose estimation for this series.

 ### Create `offsetsLayer` Variable

-We'll go ahead and create a variable for the the `float_short_offsets` layer as well since we'll need it later.
+We'll go ahead and create a variable for the `float_short_offsets` layer as well since we'll need it later.
 The output from this layer is used to refine the location determined with the heatmap layer.

 ![layer_name_variables](\images\barracuda-posenet-tutorial\layer_name_variables.png)